Who is an eligible non-borrowing spouse on a reverse mortgage?

 If you have a non-borrowing spouse, you should file all paperwork with the lender to allow your spouse full access to the lender and the loan information.
 In contrast, both spouses are still alive when everyone can sign any required authorization.

-To be eligible for deferral of a reverse mortgage, you must be married, living in the home when the loan closes, and still living in the home as your primary residence when the borrowing spouse passes or permanently moves to a medical facility.
+To be eligible for deferral of a reverse mortgage, you must be married, live in the home when the loan closes, and still live in the home as your primary residence when the borrowing spouse passes or permanently moves to a medical facility.

-Finally, the non-borrowing spouse has the same responsibilities as the borrower concerning the fact that they must pay the taxes and insurance on time and reasonably maintain the home.
+Finally, the non-borrowing spouse has the same responsibilities as the borrower regarding the payment of taxes and insurance on time and reasonable maintenance of the home.

 An eligible non-borrowing spouse who does this can stay in the home for as long as they live and want to remain.